ni/nimble/specs/fast-project-realignment/README.md

 - Native form association and polyfill removal (reduce template complexity by removing proxy targets and fix long-standing polyfill bugs)
 - Native element internals aria support (to avoid light dom sprouting of aria attributes)
 - Leveraging CSS CustomStateSet (to avoid light dom sprouting of classes)
-- Non-strict typing (avoid typing inconsistencies)
+- Switch to strict typing (avoid typing inconsistencies)
 - Poor property initialization behavior / default value behavior (avoid typing inconsistencies)
 - Poor attribute removal nullability behavior (avoid typing inconsistencies)
 - Does not have page object based testing pattern (non-reusable component manipulation for testing)
 - Poor inter-element communication patterns (pollutes public apis for intercomponent communication)
 - Strict content security policy support / removal of adopted stylesheets polyfill (running FAST based components in more CSP contexts).
 - Switch to standard decorators (reduce reliance on non-standard / TypeScript specific runtime logic)
+- Avoiding barrel files (avoid complexities / reliance on tree-shaking for bundle size and potentially improve build times)
+- Leveraging modern TypeScript mixin patterns (better typing of mixed in attributes)

 Note: Some of the above concerns are addressed in the next packages but that has not been thoroughly evaluated.